2016-2017 Student Blogs:

 On November 3rd, in our Jr. Apprentice class, we had a mentor panel.
 Many of the mentors came and gave a brief summary of their work sites.
 Their presentations were very interesting, making it difficult to decide what work sites interest us most.
 Some of the mentors we heard from are: Don from Oak Hill- NEAT Center, Tony from Center for Latino Progress, Alice from URISE, Venton from FaithCare, Anne from Nightfall, Claudine from Health Equity Solutions, Sabrina from Girls for Technology, Spencer from Comm. on Human Rights & Opportunity, and Anne from the Wadsworth Museum.
 It was exciting to hear about the diverse opportunities in many different fields.

 I am most interested in Oakhill, Nightfall, and FaithCare.
 Don Hoerman represented Oakhill where they refurbish and clean old medical equipment, such as crutches and wheelchairs.
 This allows them to not only recycle this equipment, but also to sell it at a discounted price.
 Anne Cubberly explained how at her studio they make big puppets for an annual show called Nightfall that is free for the public at a local park.
-Venton Forbes presented about his FaithCare, which helps the those in need access health care.
+Venton Forbes presented about his non-profit, FaithCare, which helps those in need access health care.
 They provide local communities with health services, as well as sponsoring mission trips that provide medical services to countries, such as Haiti, Africa and the Dominican Republic.
+I am looking forward to interviewing with them next month and seeing where I get to work.

 Discovering Potential Career Fits by Edwin Castellano, Pathways Academy of Technology and Design